 Juvenile bellbird still being feed by "Dad".
 It was a bit nervous to be photographed.

 bellbird landed and fed on fresh harakeke (NZ flax) flowers; note the dusting of orange pollen on the head of the bellbird in 2nd picture.

 Anthornis melanura (bellbird).
 Tiritiri Matangi Island, Hauraki Gulf, Auckland.
 Photo: © Murray Dawson

-The New Zealand Bellbird (Anthornis melanura), also known by its Māori names Korimako or Makomako, is a passerine bird endemic to New Zealand.
+The New Zealand bellbird (Anthornis melanura), also known by its Māori names korimako and makomako, is a passerine bird endemic to New Zealand.
 It has greenish colouration and is the only living member of the genus Anthornis.
 The bellbird forms a significant component of the famed New Zealand dawn chorus of bird song that was much noted by early European settlers.
 The explorer Captain Cook wrote of its song "it seemed to be like small bells...